cookiedb/CookieDB/README.md

 Inserts a document into `:table:`, will error out if table does not exist.
 If passed an array, it will bulk insert several documents.

+Note: Documents may not have a top-level key by the name of `key`.
+They also may not have any keys with a `.` in them.

 Ex:

 ```javascript